Just a moment.

 To make sense of an otherwise unconventional set of instructions, I started by exploring ways to foster a perceived sense of progress.

-Shown in Figure 3.1, categorizing instructions into four stages was done to better align with what was actually happening to the controller, and to reduce the cognitive load of presenting the instructions all at once.
+Shown in Figure 3.1, categorizing instructions into four stages helped mitigate the cognitive load of seeing all the instructions at once.

 3.1 First prototype flow, categorized.